hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 ## Additional information

-If you continue to experience the issues after following the guides, please contact [HashiCorp Support](https://www.hashicorp.com/technical-support-services-and-policies) to request for further assistance.
+If you continue to experience the issues, please contact [HashiCorp Support](https://www.hashicorp.com/technical-support-services-and-policies) for assistance.